 Project Finance Overview Lecture Set:

 The videos below describe the power point slides that I use for an overview of project finance.
 I start with risk analysis and suggest that a few famous and old but important case studies can give background on different types of risks in projects such as why a power contract can be dangerous if the contract has a high price and situations in which bad contract structure can lead to disaster.
 Then I move to debt structuring and discuss various issues in the sizing, funding, repayment, interest rates and credit protections.
 For both the risk case studies as well as the structuring, you can find much more detail in other places on the website, but the slides and videos below provide an overview of some of my ideas.
+The first file below is a detailed financial model that allows you to see the structure of a project with various risks and returns.
+The case has with multiple debt issues and sculpting along with sensitivity and scenario analysis.
+This case accompanies the power point slides below and that walk through case studies for a solar project, a thermal project and a toll road project.
+A diagram of the summary page in this model is shown in the screenshot below.

 A set of four videos that provide and overview of project finance on this page.
 The videos begin with the definition of project finance and move to different kinds of risk and structuring issues in the second and third video.
 The final video addresses re-financing and selling projects at different times.